Datona-Labs/datona/README.md

 ```
 Usage: datona <command> [options] [args]   # Try datona <command> --help

+Options:
+  -V, --version  output the version number
+  -h, --help     output usage information
+  -k, --key      name of the private key to use (see datona generateKey --help)

 Commands:

   generateKey [options] [name]
     generates a new private key and stores it in the ~/.datona directory with the optional name.
-Outputs the key's public address

   saveKey [options] <privateKey> [name]
-    stores the given private key in the ~/.datona directory with the optional name
+    stores the given private key in the ~/.datona directory with the optional name.

   getAddress [name]
     displays the public address of the key with the given name.
-If no name is given the default key is used
+If no name is given the default key is used.

   getRequest [options] <url>
     gets a request from the given http restful api

-  acceptRequest [options] <file> <contractAddr> <vaultAddr> <vaultUrl>
+  acceptRequest [options] <file> <contractAddr> <vaultUrl> <vaultAddr>
-    accepts the given request by sending a Smart Data Access Response to the requester
+    accepts the given request by sending a Smart Data Access Response to the requester.

   deployContract [options] <file> <args...>
-    deploys a contract to the blockchain with the given constructor args and returns the contract address
+    deploys a contract to the blockchain with the given constructor args

   callContract <file> <contractAddr> <method> [args...]
-    calls a specific view or pure method of the given contract at the given address
+    calls a specific view or pure method of a contract

   transactContract [options] <file> <contractAddr> <function> [args...]
-    calls a specific state-modifying method of the given contract at the given address
+    calls a specific state-modifying method of a contract

   terminateContract [options] <file> <contractAddr>
-    terminates the given contract at the given address
+    terminates the contract at the given address

-  createVault [options] <vaultUrl> <contractAddr> <remoteAddr> <data>
+  createVault [options] <contractAddr> <vaultUrl> <vaultAddr> <data>
-    creates a vault containing the given data, on a remote vault server controlled by the given contract
+    creates a vault on the remote vault server controlled by the given contract

-  updateVault [options] <vaultUrl> <contractAddr> <remoteAddr> <data>
+  updateVault [options] <contractAddr> <vaultUrl> <vaultAddr> <data>
-    creates a vault containing the given data, on a remote vault server controlled by the given contract
+    updates a vault on the remote vault server identified by the given contract

-  accessVault [options] <vaultUrl> <contractAddr> <remoteAddr>
+  accessVault [options] <contractAddr> <vaultUrl> <vaultAddr>
-    creates a vault containing the given data, on a remote vault server controlled by the given contract
+    accesses a vault on the remote vault server identified by the given contract

-  deleteVault [options] <vaultUrl> <contractAddr> <remoteAddr>
+  deleteVault [options] <contractAddr> <vaultUrl> <vaultAddr>
-    creates a vault containing the given data, on a remote vault server controlled by the given contract
+    deletes a vault on the remote vault server identified by the given contract

-Options:

-  -h, --help     output usage information
-  -V, --version  output the version number
-  -k, --key      name of the private key to use (see datona generateKey --help)
 ```

 ## Example